adobe-apiplatform/user-sync.py/docs/en/FAQ/index.md

 sync code uses “str” not “unicode” everywhere.
 However, all of the output of the tools are UTF-8 encoded, and as long as UTF-8 encoding is used on the input things should work fine.
 This has been lightly tested and no problems were found.
-Further testing is planned.

-We have an enhancement planned to port the tool to run in Python 3 as well as Python 2.
+User Sync version 2.2 and beyond support and run in Python 3.
-At that point we can be assured that unicode will work fine, as the types are merged in Python 3.
-Customers for whom this is critical should build using Python 3.
+Unicode should work fine; customers for whom this is critical should build using Python 3.
+The default encoding is utf8.